 ICOs and tokens

-DApps and CryptoKitties
+DApps and Uniswap

 DApps are built on the Ethereum blockchain.
 The advantage of DApps is that computation is decentralised.
 Developers are charged in Ether for using the computing power in the network.
-No single institution or authority is controlling the Ethereum network, thus essential components are distributed.
+No single institution or authority controls the Ethereum network, thus essential components are distributed.
 For this reason it is almost impossible to attack the network, which in turn provides an enhanced customer experience of reliable and secure decentralised applications.

 A blockchain identity relies on self-sovereign management across all borders and is anchored to a zero-trust datastore.
 Zero-trust datastores, such as the Ethereum Claims Registry, are based on a security concept which assumes no system, actor or service is automatically trusted.
 Instead, Zero Trust datastores ensure that every data unit and every data subject is verified before it controls or accesses data, thus greatly reducing the risk of identity theft.

 Another use case for the Ethereum blockchain is end-to-end real estate transactions.
 Utilising blockchains greatly reduces engineering time and complexity in creating and executing legally binding agreements for selling and purchasing real estate.
 Using the Ethereum blockchain, a buyer and seller can negotiate, manage and execute their agreement using smart contracts without the need for a third party.

-- Andreas M. Antonopoulos - Mastering Ethereum: Building Smart Contracts and DApps
+Andreas M. Antonopoulos - Mastering Ethereum: Building Smart Contracts and DApps

-- Roberto Infante - Building Ethereum DApps: Decentralized Applications on the Ethereum Blockchain
+Roberto Infante - Building Ethereum DApps: Decentralized Applications on the Ethereum Blockchain

-- Michael G. Solomon - Ethereum for Dummies
+Michael G. Solomon - Ethereum for Dummies